 Fortunately, there’s a tool that can provide a general picture of what your stroke recovery process will look like.
 It’s called the Brunnstrom Stages of Stroke Recovery, and it’s one of the best ways to measure how far you are on your stroke recovery journey.

-The Brunnstrom stages (also called the Brunnstrom Approach) are used by many physical therapists to assess how well their patients are recovering.
+The Brunnstrom stages (also called the Brunnstrom Approach) are used by many physical and occupational therapists to assess how well their patients are recovering.
 It’s also used to teach stroke patients what actions they should take to aid their rehabilitation.

 That’s why, to help you along with your recovery, we’re breaking down the seven stages of the Brunnstrom approach and showing you exactly what you need to do at each stage to maximize your recovery.

 What Are the Brunnstrom Stages of Stroke Recovery?

 The seven Brunnstrom stages were developed in the 1960s by Swedish physical therapist Signe Brunnstrom as a framework to understand how muscle control can be restored after stroke.

 What makes the Brunnstrom approach so unique is how it views spasticity and involuntary muscle movement.

 Instead of seeing these as symptoms to fight, the Brunnstrom approach views them as part of the recovery process and utilizes them to aid recovery!